 In the absence of data loss, an endpoint performs delayed acknowledgement.
-However, whenever an endpoint notices a hole in the arriving TSN sequence, it SHOULD start sending a SACK back every time a packet arrives carrying data until the hole is filled.
+However, whenever an endpoint notices a hole in the arriving TSN sequence, it SHOULD start sending a SACK chunk back every time a packet arrives carrying data until the hole is filled.

-Whenever an endpoint receives a SACK that indicates that some TSNs are missing, it SHOULD wait for two further miss indications (via subsequent SACKs for a total of three missing reports) on the same TSNs before taking action with regard to Fast Retransmit.
+Whenever an endpoint receives a SACK chunk that indicates that some TSNs are missing, it SHOULD wait for two further miss indications (via subsequent SACK chunks for a total of three missing reports) on the same TSNs before taking action with regard to Fast Retransmit.

-Miss indications SHOULD follow the HTNA (Highest TSN Newly Acknowledged) algorithm.
-For each incoming SACK, miss indications are incremented only for missing TSNs prior to the highest TSN newly acknowledged in the SACK.
-A newly acknowledged DATA chunk is one not previously acknowledged in a SACK.
-If an endpoint is in Fast Recovery and a SACK arrives that advances the Cumulative TSN Ack Point, the miss indications are incremented for all TSNs reported missing in the SACK.
+Miss indications SHOULD follow the Highest TSN Newly Acknowledged (HTNA) algorithm.
+For each incoming SACK chunk, miss indications are incremented only for missing TSNs prior to the HTNA in the SACK chunk.
+A newly acknowledged DATA chunk is one not previously acknowledged in a SACK chunk.
+If an endpoint is in Fast Recovery and a SACK chunks arrives that advances the Cumulative TSN Ack Point, the miss indications are incremented for all TSNs reported missing in the SACK chunk.

-When the third consecutive miss indication is received for a TSN(s), the data sender shall do the following:
+When the third consecutive miss indication is received for one or more TSNs, the data sender does the following:

-- 1) Mark the DATA chunk(s) with three miss indications for retransmission. - If not in Fast Recovery, adjust the ssthresh and cwnd of the destination address(es) to which the missing DATA chunks were last sent, according to the formula described in Section 7.2.3. - 3) Determine how many of the earliest (i.e., lowest TSN) DATA chunks marked for retransmission will fit into a single packet, subject to constraint of the path MTU of the destination transport address to which the packet is being sent.
+- 1) Mark the DATA chunk(s) with three miss indications for retransmission. - 2) If not in Fast Recovery, adjust the ssthresh and cwnd of the destination address(es) to which the missing DATA chunks were last sent, according to the formula described in Section 7.2.3. - 3) If not in Fast Recovery, determine how many of the earliest (i.e., lowest TSN) DATA chunks marked for retransmission will fit into a single packet, subject to constraint of the PMTU of the destination transport address to which the packet is being sent.
 Call this value K. Retransmit those K DATA chunks in a single packet.
-When a Fast Retransmit is being performed, the sender SHOULD ignore the value of cwnd and SHOULD NOT delay retransmission for this single packet. - 4) Restart the T3-rtx timer only if the last SACK acknowledged the lowest outstanding TSN number sent to that address, or the endpoint is retransmitting the first outstanding DATA chunk sent to that address. - 5) Mark the DATA chunk(s) as being fast retransmitted and thus ineligible for a subsequent Fast Retransmit.
+When a Fast Retransmit is being performed, the sender SHOULD ignore the value of cwnd and SHOULD NOT delay retransmission for this single packet.

+- 4) Restart the T3-rtx timer only if the last SACK chunk acknowledged the lowest outstanding TSN number sent to that address or the endpoint is retransmitting the first outstanding DATA chunk sent to that address. - 5) Mark the DATA chunk(s) as being fast retransmitted and thus ineligible for a subsequent Fast Retransmit.
 Those TSNs marked for retransmission due to the Fast-Retransmit algorithm that did not fit in the sent datagram carrying K other TSNs are also marked as ineligible for a subsequent Fast Retransmit.
-However, as they are marked for retransmission they will be retransmitted later on as soon as cwnd allows. - 6) If not in Fast Recovery, enter Fast Recovery and mark the highest outstanding TSN as the Fast Recovery exit point.
-When a SACK acknowledges all TSNs up to and including this exit point, Fast Recovery is exited.
+However, as they are marked for retransmission, they will be retransmitted later on as soon as cwnd allows. - 6) If not in Fast Recovery, enter Fast Recovery and mark the highest outstanding TSN as the Fast Recovery exit point.
+When a SACK chunk acknowledges all TSNs up to and including this exit point, Fast Recovery is exited.
 While in Fast Recovery, the ssthresh and cwnd SHOULD NOT change for any destinations due to a subsequent Fast Recovery event (i.e., one SHOULD NOT reduce the cwnd further due to a subsequent Fast Retransmit).

-Note: Before the above adjustments, if the received SACK also acknowledges new DATA chunks and advances the Cumulative TSN Ack Point, the cwnd adjustment rules defined in Section 7.2.1 and Section 7.2.2 must be applied first.
+Note: Before the above adjustments, if the received SACK chunk also acknowledges new DATA chunks and advances the Cumulative TSN Ack Point, the cwnd adjustment rules defined in Sections 7.2.1 and 7.2.2 MUST be applied first.